Food business registration

 Food business classification

 Before you start an application to register your business, you’ll need to know your food business class.
 Classes relate to the level of food safety risk.
+Council will determine which class your business will be.

 There are different requirements for different classes.